 Share Any Relevant Qualifications

 Do you have some mechanical skills?
 Can you perform handiwork?
 Or perhaps you’ve earned your food-service sanitation certification?
 Can you run a cable or set up AV equipment?
-Do you have experience working at other large events?
+Do you have experience working at other large events as an event coordinator?

 Career Consultant, CPCC, CPRW